Far-Beyond-Dev/far-beyond-dev.github.io/public/blogs/horizon-rewrite.md

 This transformation represents a fundamental shift in both our plugin architecture and core server design.
 By moving from a single-threaded design to a multi-threaded architecture, we've created a more scalable and maintainable, and efficient system.

 This rewrite wasn't just about improving individual components - it was about reimagining how a modern game server should handle concurrent operations and state management.
-By taking a holistic approach to both the core server and plugin architecture, we've created a more robust and scalable system that's ready for the demands of modern game development.
+By taking a holistic approach to both the core engine and plugin architecture, we've created a more robust and scalable system that's ready for the demands of modern game development.